-The LEA will monitor students' progress in meeting the challenging State academic standards by identifying and implementing instructional and other strategies intended to strengthen academic programs and improve school conditions for student learning using student progress reports, student report cards, DIBELS (K-2), ACCESS (for ELS), Aspire, and Scantron Performance Series.
+The LEA will monitor students' progress in meeting the challenging State academic standards by identifying and implementing instructional and other strategies intended to strengthen academic programs and improve school conditions for student learning using student progress reports, student report cards, DIBELS (K-3), ACCESS (for ELs), ACAP, and iReady.
 When students are identified for intervention they are provided the opportunity to participate in specific academic intervention strategies based upon their needs.
 This process will be led/monitored by the Intervention Specialist at the Title I schools.
 School discipline activities will be monitored through the regular review of monthly discipline record summaries as well as the end of year SIR.